Fighting force with force: The Late Nelson Mandela, former President

 ii) because the most powerful economic interests feel largely unthreatened by the transfer of office from one party to another, confident that they can negotiate policy perks whichever party gains the right to govern.

 Today in the West the lie of the land is quite altered by that century.
-The working classes as they existed and as they were known no longer exist.
+The working classes no longer exist as they did.
 At the bottom of the pile today we find an underclass – the children and grandchildren of men and women who have either never known employment or who – even with two or three “McJobs” have no hope of ever escaping the need for government support, or of owning their own home, supporting their family and making their way in the world.

-In Great Britain in 2017 over one million workers are employed on zero hour contracts.
+In 2017 in Great Britain more than one million workers are employed on zero hour contracts.
 Their employers guarantee no hours of work, while the worker is bound to accept whatever hours the employer or agency offers, since being a contracted worker disqualifies them for any welfare safety net.
 It is the less visible version of workers lining up at the dock to see if there will be any work to today.

 Things are not always much more secure for more highly skilled or educated workers.
 Corporations which in the past would have provided a diligent worker with a career for life now engage double-graduate management-level staff on contracts of no more than three months at a time.